Breast Lift - Mastoplexy

 nipple is reduced in diameter as a result of this

-procedure.
 If your breasts are small or have lost

-volume after pregnancy breast implants alone may
+volume breast implants plastic surgery alone may

 breasts with a greater degree of sagging insertion

-can improve both breast size and shape.
+can dramatically improve both breast size and shape.

 Your breast lift plastic surgery will be performed